 - Review and follow the information presented in the Air Bag Supplemental Restraint System section in this chapter. - Use the correct safety belt buckle for that seating position (the buckle closest to the direction the tongue is coming from). - Insert the belt tongue into the proper buckle until you hear a snap and feel it latch.
-Make sure the tongue is securely fastened in the buckle. - Keep the buckle release button pointing up and away from the safety seat, with the tongue between the child seat and the release button, to prevent accidental unbuckling. - Place seat back in upright position. - Put the safety belt in the automatic locking mode.
+Make sure the tongue is securely fastened in the buckle. - For the front passenger seat, keep the buckle release button pointing up and away from the safety seat, with the tongue between the child seat and the release button, to prevent accidental unbuckling. - For the front passenger seat, place seat back in upright position. - Put the safety belt in the automatic locking mode.
 Refer to Automatic locking mode (passenger side front and outboard rear seating positions) (if equipped).